CARGC Visiting Scholar Paromita Vohra talking at a conference

 Visiting Scholar Program

-CARGC offers short-term and long-term visiting fellowship positions for a limited number of visiting scholars from institutions other than the University of Pennsylvania whose research aligns with current CARGC research themes.
+CARGC offers visiting fellowship positions for a limited number of visiting scholars from institutions other than the University of Pennsylvania whose research aligns with current CARGC research themes.

 During their residency at CARGC, visiting scholars develop their own research projects and take an active part in the life of the center by mentoring CARGC fellows and participating in center events and research activities.

-Long-term visiting scholars can stay at CARGC for a full semester.
-They receive a workspace, computer, and library access, but are expected to provide their own funding.
+We are currently not accepting applications for short-term visits.
+However, we will still consider applications from visiting scholars who can stay at CARGC for a full semester and provide their own funding.
 This position is best suited for scholars on funded research grants and sabbatical leaves.

-Apart from the university resources offered above, short-term and long-term visiting scholars also have opportunities to attend and participate in formal and informal scholarly events at CARGC, Annenberg, and Penn at large.
+Visiting scholars will be provided with a workspace, temporary Penn ID, library access, and opportunities to attend and participate in formal and informal scholarly events at CARGC, Annenberg, and Penn at large.

 Eligibility

-- Long-term visiting scholars are required to provide their own funding.
-International long-term visiting scholars will be required to submit the proof of funding as a part of their visa application process.
+• International visiting scholars will be required to submit the proof of funding as a part of their visa application process.

 How to Apply